For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 9.3 The Recipient will ensure that any unused portion of the grant is returned to Te Pou once the Participant(s) has/have completed the learning activity or project.

-9.4 If the Recipient becomes unable or unwilling to attend the learning activity or project, then the Recipient will immediately return the funds, or the unspent portion of the same, to Te Pou.
-If the Recipient withdraws from the learning activity or project part way through the programme, he or she must immediately notify Te Pou and the Recipient will ensure the unspent portion of the funds are returned to Te Pou.
+9.4 If the Recipient withdraws from or becomes unable or unwilling to attend any part of the learning activity or project, then the Recipient will immediately notify Te Pou and return the funds, or the unspent portion of the same, to Te Pou.

 10.1 The Recipient shall provide Te Pou with reports as set out in the Successful Application.